 The Global Energy Forum offers participants an opportunity to gain visibility of emerging trends in energy, gain insights about rapidly transforming sectors of the global energy ecosystem, identify connections and opportunities between these sectors while fostering connections among peers who are advancing global energy policy and practice.
+Attendees have the unique opporunty to engage with world-renowned Stanford energy faculty, students, and innovators who are launching cutting-edge energy technologies.

 For more information about the Stanford Global Energy Forum, contact: